Western Governors University Discrimination Grievance Procedures

 The Title IX coordinator or designee will explain to both parties the informal and formal processes outlined below and the confidentiality provisions as outlined above.
 Where appropriate, both parties receive information about options for obtaining medical and counseling services; information about making a criminal report; information about receiving victim advocacy services; and information about other potentially helpful resources.
 The Title IX coordinator or designee will offer to coordinate with other University officials, when appropriate, to implement interim remedial measures such as interim suspension, no-contact orders or academic accommodations.

-The Title IX coordinator or designee will describe the process of a fair and impartial investigation, including the right of the Respondent to review and respond to allegations and evidence against him or her.
+The Title IX coordinator or designee will describe the process of a fair and impartial investigation, including the right of the Respondent to review and respond to allegations and evidence against them.
 Title IX designees will explain to both parties their rights to have an advisor with them during their interviews and during the hearing stage of these procedures.
 If an individual does not want to pursue a complaint, the Title IX coordinator or designee will inform that individual that the University is limited in the actions it can take without their cooperation.
 The Title IX coordinator also explains to parties and witnesses that retaliation for reporting alleged violations of the policy, or participating in an investigation of an alleged violation, is strictly prohibited and that any retaliation should be reported immediately and will be promptly addressed.

 Role of the Discrimination Grievance Committee